You’ve probably heard this a million times “You must post at the right time in order to get a better reach on Instagram!”.

 Sprout Social looked at its 20,000+ user accounts and analyzed times Instagram content was most and least frequently engaged with.

-According to their 2020 Instagram Engagement Report the best times to post on Instagram are:
+According to their 2020 Instagram Engagement Report the best time to post on Instagram is:

 - Wednesday: 11:00 am

 Both times are in Central Standard Time, CST.